zhiyuan-yang/zhiyuan-yang.github.io/_pages/about.md

 I'm a final year Master's student majoring in Electrical Engineering at Beihang University.
 My research interests include machine learning and medical image analysis.
 Previously, I obtained my B.Sc. degree in Electrical Engineering from Beihang University in 2022.

 ## News
-* I have just been honored the China National Scholarship!
+* I have just been honored with the China National Scholarship!
 * Our paper 'Edge-guided and Cross-scale Feature Fusion Network for Efficient Multi-contrast MRI Super-Resolution' has been accepted by ICPR. [[Arxiv]](https://arxiv.org/abs/2407.05307) [[Code]](https://github.com/zhiyuan-yang/Edge-Guided-Cross-Scale-MRI-Super-resolution)
 * Our paper 'ETSCL: An Evidence Theory-Based Supervised Contrastive Learning Framework for Multi-modal Glaucoma Grading' has been accpeted by OMIA workshop at MICCAI'24. [[Arxiv]](https://arxiv.org/abs/2407.14230) [[Code]](https://github.com/master-Shix/ETSCL)
 * One paper has been accepted by REMOTE SENSING(**Q1,TOP**). [[Code]](https://github.com/zhiyuan-yang/GP_GGIW_PHD_Filter)